makestatic/udu/README.md

 This program is distributed under the GNU General Public License version 3, see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgements
-- Thanks to the [OpenMP](https://openmp.org) specification and its implementations by [GCC](https://gcc.gnu.org/) and [LLVM](https://llvm.org/) for making FOSS high-performance parallel computing possible.
+- Thanks to [OpenMP](https://openmp.org) specification and its implementations by [GCC](https://gcc.gnu.org/) and [LLVM](https://llvm.org/) for making FOSS high-performance parallel computing possible.
 - Thanks to [xxHash](https://github.com/Cyan4973/xxHash) for fast hashing.